Last Updated on July 8, 2021 by Grow with Bovees

 The bleach will kill the vines, and the detergent will help the bleach cling to the vines.
 Repeat this process in a few days if necessary.

-Can I Use Roundup to Kill Wild Grape Vines?
+Can I Use Roundup to Get Rid Of Wild Grape Vines?

-Roundup is a glyphosate herbicide brush killer that can kill wild grape vines if applied correctly.
+Roundup is a glyphosate herbicide brush killer that can get rid of wild grapes if applied correctly.
 This means that you have to spray it in the right quantity on the leaves, and in the spring growing season.

-Roundup will not kill wild grape vines if applied in late spring or midsummer, as it won’t reach the stump of the vines to kill them.
+Roundup will not kill a vine if applied in late spring or midsummer, as it won’t reach the stump of the vines to kill them.
 To make the solution, mix 20 percent Roundup concentrate with 80 percent water, and spray over the leaves of the vines.

 Remove The Wild Grape Vines Manually

-You can remove wild grape vines by using a little elbow grease by cutting them with a pruning saw, roughly four to five feet above the ground.
+You can remove the woody vines by using a little elbow grease by cutting them with a pruning saw, roughly four to five feet above the ground.
 But before you do so, make sure you put on a good pair of gloves, as wild grapevines may sometimes cause skin irritation.

 If the grape vines are stuck to trees, don’t try pulling them as you may injure yourself or the trees.

-The recommended way of cutting wild grape vines is with a hand saw, and not a chainsaw, as the vines are too small and unstable.
+The recommended way to cut vine stumps, is with a hand saw, and not a chainsaw, as the vines are too small and unstable.

 The thinner sections can be cut using pruning shears or lopping shears.

-Cut all the grapevines you see just above the ground, and then pull out as much root as you can with a digging tool or shovel.
+Cut vine stumps that you see just above the ground level, and then pull out as much root as you can with a digging tool or shovel.

 You will probably not be able to dig out all of the roots, because of the extensive root systems, but try to get out as much as you can.

-After you pull the roots out, immediately treat with a natural herbicide, or a commercial herbicide carefully, which should kill what’s left of the buried root system.
+After you pull the roots out, immediately treat with a natural herbicide, or a commercial herbicide carefully, which should make sure that the buried root system will eventually die.

 Final Thoughts on How to Eradicate Wild Grape Vines

 Killing wild grape vines does take a fair bit of effort and patience.
-You can apply any of the aforementioned control methods, but you will have to pull up the roots that have anchored into the ground, and then apply some type of natural or chemical herbicide.
+You can apply any of the aforementioned control methods, but you will have to pull up the roots that have anchored into the ground to prevent new shoots appearing, and then apply some type of natural or chemical herbicide.